 I am spiritual, I pray and I have a personal understanding of my beliefs.
 As I write this blog, I am realizing that Karma is a fundamental belief in my world.
 I truly believe we are rewarded in time for being a good person.
 Do I believe a supreme being has a clip board and is keeping track of Ian Welch?
 I feel it is more internal.
 I feel somewhere within me, I am keeping track.
 I know if I deserve a reward or not.
 And somehow the universe responds…

-My wife and I recently had a son.
+My wife and I recently have had boys.
 We have been together 13 years and children had not surfaced in our lives.
 I was not a bad person, but I was not leading a sustainable lifestyle.
 I was not healthy and mentally I was drowning in problems.
 I made lots of poor decisions with my health, lots of negative deposits in my Karma bank account.
 So in 2011, I was paid a visit from Karma in the form of a quadruple bypass at the age of 40.
 “Karma’s a bitch” as the saying goes; but was she?
 That visit set up the opportunity to turn my health around.
 To take control of my life and not just pass through it but actually live it.
 I started making lots of positive deposits at Karma Bank.
 The final deposit was a month-long Bikram Yoga challenge my wife and I completed.
 One week later my wife was pregnant.
 Karma paid off in the form of the greatest gift of all.

 Remember creepy guy at Whole Foods?